-It's important to consider whether your brand wants to share their message with as many consumers as possible or if your brand is offering a niche product that you hope to introduce to a specific segment of consumers.
+It's important to consider whether your brand wants to share its message with as many consumers as possible or if your brand is offering a niche product that you hope to introduce to a specific segment of consumers.

-Using a broadly-aimed, shotgun approach when offering samples is effective for brands who want a larger customer reach.
+Using a broadly aimed, shotgun approach when offering samples is effective for brands who want a larger customer reach.
 On the other hand, a brand aiming to introduce products to a niche market may want to reduce its reach and focus on a sampling strategy that caters to consumer engagement and education.
 In this case, a targeted, digital product sampling campaign might be the way to go.

 Essentially, it's important to remember that this is not a case of one-size-fits-all when it comes to your brand's approach to its product sampling campaign.